whr000001/FNDPro/README.md

 # FNDPro Repository
 Repository for DASFAA 2024: FNDPro: Evaluating the Importance of Propagations during Fake News Spread

-We plan to upload the completed code before July 20th.
+We plan to upload the completed code before August 20th.

 # Updating
 ### Before